Farm Loan Affordability: It’s Not Just the Interest Rate

 $32,921

-A longer-term loan that can be paid off early without penalty makes sense for some producers.
-During challenging years, a producer might need the lower payment to ease cash flow needs and help retain working capital.
-In profitable years, the producer can pay down the loan, effectively shortening the amortization period.
-However, it’s always smart to talk to your lender and other advisors about how best to use profits.
+A longer-term loan that can be paid off early without penalty makes sense for some ag producers.
+During challenging years, a producer might need a lower payment to ease cash flow needs and help retain working capital.
+In more profitable years, a producer can pay down the loan, effectively shortening the amortization period.
+However, it’s always wise to talk to your lender and other advisors about how to best use profits.

 Farm Loan Payment Schedules

-Inputs being bought in the fall and winter of 2024 are for the 2025 crop.
-Some producers will choose not to market their 2025 crop until 2026.
-A monthly payment schedule doesn’t always work with the outflow and inflow of cash on a farm.
-Ask your lender if there are other payment terms are offered.
+Farm loan payment schedules outline when and how a producer is expected to make loan payments.
+Due to the seasonal and sometimes unpredictable nature of agricultural income, a monthly payment schedule may not always work with the outflow and inflow of cash, so be sure to ask your lender if other payment terms are offered.
 Depending on the lender, the type of loan and the needs of your operation, you may have an option to pay monthly, quarterly, semi-annually or annually.
-The loan payment calculator allows you to try out different scenarios to determine how interest rate, payment schedule, loan term and more impact loan payments.

 Debt service is a major source of cash outflow for many farm businesses.
-Whether you are weighing a farmland loan, an equipment loan or a line of credit (operating loan), your lender will want to know how the additional debt impacts your cash flow.
-And while the right debt structure is important to managing your cash flow budget, it isn’t the only factor.
+Whether you are weighing a farmland loan, an equipment loan or an operating line of credit, a lender will want to know how the additional debt impacts cash flow.
+And while the right debt structure is important to managing a cash flow budget, it isn’t the only factor.

 Alternative Cash Flow Strategies

-A farmland purchase, for example, might not cash flow in the short-term.
-But the rest of your operation could subsidize the land purchase.
+A farmland purchase, for example, might not cash flow in the short term, but the rest of an operation could subsidize the land purchase.
+Some alternative cash flow strategies to consider are:

 • Sell underperforming or underutilized assets on the farm to increase cash flow.

-• Evaluate other ways to manage agricultural machinery expenses – lease vs. purchase.
+• Evaluate other ways to manage agricultural machinery expenses – leasing vs. purchasing.

-• Outsource tasks that others can do for less so you can focus on areas of your operation that could improve profitability.
+• Outsource tasks to others that they can do for less so you can focus on areas of your operation that could improve profitability.

-• Bring in additional income from off-farm jobs.
-Check out our Side by Side webinar for ideas on side hustles.
+• Bring in additional income from off-farm jobs or side hustles.

-On the flip side, you may need to reduce costs or delay purchases to decrease the cash flowing out of your operation.
-Honing your business negotiation skills, reducing family living, improving your feed management and collaborating on field work, machinery and labor are just a few ways to reduce costs.
+On the flip side, a producer may need to reduce costs or delay purchases to decrease the cash flowing out of their operation.
+Honing business negotiation skills, reducing family living, improving feed management and collaborating on field work, machinery and labor are just a few ways to reduce costs.